Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Tariff

-Taxes and duty rates are revised continuously in Vietnam and in addition, can change without notice.
+Taxes and duty rates are revised continuously in Vietnam and can change without notice.

-Further information on excise taxes can be obtained from the website of the Vietnam Customs.
+Further information on excise taxes can be obtained from the website of Vietnam Customs.

 Non-tariff barriers